 What is Commercial Surrogacy?

-Typically, altruistic surrogacies are completed between family members and friends, while commercial surrogacy is often completed by those who didn’t know each other prior to their match.
-Therefore, if you are working with a surrogacy professional to find intended parents, your surrogacy process will likely be compensated.
+Typically, altruistic surrogacies are completed between family members and friends, while commercial gestational surrogacy is often completed by people who didn’t know each other before their match.

 Where is Commercial Surrogacy Legal?